SEO for Lawn Care Companies: The Guide to Local Success

 Simply put, a solid SEO strategy puts your company’s website in front of local users who are searching for terms related to your services.
 Pretty important, right?

 So, where do you start?
-Overall, the goal of most lawn care companies is to have their website rank higher on Google so that potential customers can easily find them.
-While it’s clear to see the importance of an SEO strategy for your lawn care company, not many people know where to begin or what to do.
+Overall, the goal of most lawn care companies is to rank higher on Google so potential customers can easily find them.
+While it’s clear that the importance of an SEO strategy for your lawn care company, few people know where to begin or what to do.
 There are a few main factors that go into getting your website and content noticed by search engines and potential customers:

 Why are each of these essential to a successful SEO campaign?
-We will dive into each topic, explaining how to make the most of it.
+We will dive into each topic and explain how to make the most of it.

 Google Business Profile for Lawn Care Companies

-Local SEO relies heavily on Google Business Profile (formerly known as Google My Business), as this platform has become more and more popular in search results.
-If you have ever searched for a service on Google and noticed a pack of three companies on the page with a map over them plotting their locations, this is known as a “map pack.”
-Having your business show up in this local map pack is ideal, and the way to make that happen is to optimize your Google Business Profile page by giving customers helpful information and showing Google that you are a real company.
+Local SEO relies heavily on Google Business Profile (formerly Google My Business), which has become increasingly prominent in search results.
+If you have ever searched for a service on Google and noticed a pack of three companies on the page, each with a map showing their locations, this is known as a “map pack.”
+Having your business appear in this local map pack is ideal.
+The key to making that happen is to optimize your Google Business Profile page by providing customers with helpful information and showing Google that you are an honest company.

-• Services: Be sure to add the products or services your company offers—in this case, lawn care services.
+- Services: Be sure to list the products or services your company offers—in this case, lawn care.
 Google Business Profile allows you to add primary and secondary services, so get specific with your specialties: fertilization, tree care, lawn maintenance, etc.

-• Hours: It’s extremely important to list your hours of operation and make sure they are accurate.
+- Hours: It’s essential to list your hours of operation and ensure they are accurate.

-• Images: Personalized pictures of your company give visitors great insight into what you’re all about.
+- Images: Personalized photos of your company give visitors a clear sense of what you’re all about.

-• Service Area Business: Be sure to mark your business as a service area business that serves customers at their location.
+- Service Area Business: Be sure to mark your business as a service area business that serves customers on-site.

-• Reviews: One of the most important aspects of GMB is the reviews your company receives from customers.
+- Reviews: One of the most critical aspects of GMB is the reviews your company receives from customers.
 Reviews play a big part in rankings.
 The more positive reviews you receive, the more Google will recognize you as a trustworthy company.

-Continuously updating each of these when your company goes through any changes is extremely important and shows customers and Google that you’re working hard to provide great service.
+Continuously updating each of these whenever your company undergoes changes is extremely important and shows customers and Google that you’re working hard to provide excellent service.

 Citations and How They Help

 Citations are mentions of your business on the internet.
 Most citations should include the name, address, and phone number of your business, otherwise referred to as NAP.
-Citations must be identical across all platforms and websites, so there is consistency when site crawlers crawl the internet.
+Citations must be identical across all platforms and websites to ensure consistency when site crawlers crawl the internet.
 If the citations do differ in each location, Google will get confused, and your local SEO strategy won’t be as complete.

 By getting your company’s information out on several sites, you not only create awareness for your business, but you also show Google that your business is a legitimate company.
 To get a handle on citation building, you can look into these tools and providers: